Haviva Pedaya: Research

 Pedaya's early research dealt with the birth of the Kabbalah in Provence and the circles of Nachmanides and his students in Spain in the 12th century.
 She is particularly interested in the phenomenology of the Kabbalah, which is where she began her research into ecstasy.

 She later began researching the Hassidic movement of the 18th century, and Rabbi Nachman of Breslev.
 In her book "Hashem veHamikdash" she deals with the concepts of heavenly Jerusalem, the apocalypse, and the Kabbalah.
 In her two books about Nachmanides, she discusses hermeneutics, the land of Israel, symmetry, and the applicability of layers of exegesis to layers of reality; the relationship between the symbolic and the concrete, and how it applies to categorization of texts, and attitudes towards the Jewish diaspora.

 Her Hassidic research tends to concentrate on mysticism, a subject she expanded upon in her book Vision and Speech ("Hamar'eh veHadibur"), in which she employs typology to describe the mystical.
 One of the ideas that sets Pedaya apart from other researchers of Hassidism is the argument that it is one of the major expressions of Jewish modernism, as opposed to other scholars who believe that enlightenment is the best expression of Jewish modernism, while Hassidism is archaic and undeveloped.

 Another major subject of study for Pedaya is the concept of trauma in Judaism.
 She sees Jewish history as traumatic, and thus, she approaches her work as dealing with the theology of crisis.
-She considers the Spanish expulsion of the Jews as one of most major traumas of Jewish history.
+She considers the Spanish expulsion of the Jews as one of the most major traumas of Jewish history.
 Pedaya was the first person to apply the ideas of trauma and inter-generational transference to 16th century Jewish history – tools more generally applied to Holocaust research.